fortrabbit/help/docs/htaccess.md

 #### 2. Setup .htaccess files

-Now with root path in the local code base of your project, setup a custom `.htaccess` file for each environment:
+Now in the local code base of your project, setup a custom `.htaccess` file for each environment in the web root of your project:

 * `.htaccess` in general and for local development
 * `.htaccess_production` for your fortrabbit App